Souvadra/CH248_Project/README.md

 1. `p1`: path of the first replicate of the RACIPE simulation of the concerned network
 2. `p2`: path of the second replicate of the RACIPE simulation of the concerned network
 3. `p3`: path of the third replicate of the RACIPE simulation of the concerned network
-4. `name`: `<name>_stability_state_counts<30>` is the name of the .fig file it generates as output.
+4. `name`: `<name>_stability_state_counts_full` is the name of the .fig file it generates as output.
 [Note, this code does not generate a separate .xls file, although the .fig file can be used to extract the mean and standard deviation data using standard MATLAB functions]

 Example: `universal_stability_state_counter('path_to_larger_RACIPE_simulations/7cS/1','path_to_larger_RACIPE_simulations/7cS/2','path_to_larger_RACIPE_simulations/7cS/3','7cS')`

 ***

 **Frequency Calculations**
-filename: `allSolutionCombiner.m`

-This function takes all the solution files of a RACIPE simulation, starting from the monostable solution to the highest-stable solution present in the directory, and merge those to form a combined solution files, which mimic that of a mono-stable solution file, but containes solution from all the stability states.
-The output of this file is a .dat file, which is printed in the same directory.
-Basically, this function makes a solutions file, which mimics that of a Boolean solution file, for the same network, for further downstream analysis.
-This output file(.dat) also requires G/K normalization for further analysis.

-inputs:

-1. `path`: path where the RACIPE solution files i.e. `*_solution_?.dat` files are stored.
-2. `components_num`: Number of components in the network.
-3. `Name`: the name of the ouput .dat file.

-example: `allSolutionFileCombiner('path_to_RACIPE_simulations/9cS/2/', 9, '9cS_combined')`

----

 filenames:
-   Main Function: `make_an_errorbar_conditions_apply.m`
+   Main Function: `state_freq_calculator.m`
    Helper Function: `err_bar_maker.m`

 Main Function: This function reads the solution files, mentioned in the inputs and output the average frequency and the standard deviation across all the triplicates of the different solution states in that solution file.
 The output result is stored in a .xls file, which can be later analysed using Microsoft Excel.